Lassie

 The inciting incident occurs at 12 minutes when Sam is forced to sell Lassie to the Duke of Rudling to feed his family.
 Joe is heartbroken as Lassie is taken away, disrupting his entire world..
 At 12% through the film, this Disruption aligns precisely with traditional story structure.
 This beat shifts the emotional landscape, launching the protagonist into the central conflict.

 The First Threshold at 24 minutes marks the transition into Act II, occurring at 24% of the runtime.
-This shows the protagonist's commitment to The Duke's granddaughter Priscilla takes Lassie to their estate in Scotland, hundreds of miles away.
+This reveals the protagonist's commitment to The Duke's granddaughter Priscilla takes Lassie to their estate in Scotland, hundreds of miles away.
 This separation seems final and irreversible - Lassie enters a new world., moving from reaction to action.

 At 49 minutes, the Midpoint arrives at 49% of the runtime—precisely centered, creating perfect narrative symmetry.
-Notably, this crucial beat Lassie is captured by a cruel dog handler who forces her to fight.
+Significantly, this crucial beat Lassie is captured by a cruel dog handler who forces her to fight.
 This false defeat raises the stakes - will she survive to make it home?., fundamentally raising what's at risk.
 The emotional intensity shifts, dividing the narrative into clear before-and-after phases.

 The Collapse moment at 73 minutes (73% through) represents the emotional nadir.
 Here, Lassie collapses from exhaustion and injury, seemingly unable to go on.
-This is her darkest moment - a literal "whiff of death" as she appears to be dying from her ordeal., indicates the protagonist at their lowest point.
+This is her darkest moment - a literal "whiff of death" as she appears to be dying from her ordeal., shows the protagonist at their lowest point.
 This beat's placement in the final quarter sets up the climactic reversal.

 The Second Threshold at 80 minutes initiates the final act resolution at 80% of the runtime.
 Lassie summons her last reserves of strength and loyalty to Joe.
 She rises and continues toward home, driven by the unbreakable bond of love., demonstrating the transformation achieved throughout the journey.